 - women who lived in Very remote areas (30%)

 - women who lived in the most disadvantaged areas (31%)

 - who had a caesarean section birth (29%).

 In 2021, 2.7% of mothers were underweight.
 The proportion was highest amongst teenage mothers (aged under 20) (10%), women who lived in Very remote areas (4.0%) and First Nations mothers (5.7%).

 For more information on Body mass index see National Perinatal Data Collection annual update data table 2.19.

-AIHW (Australian Institute of Health and Welfare) (2020) Overweight and obesity: an interactive insight, AIHW, Australian Government, accessed 10 October 2021.
+AIHW (Australian Institute of Health and Welfare) (2023) Overweight and obesity, AIHW, Australian Government, accessed 8 June 2023.